Originally published in the Spring 2017 issue of WAVE Magazine. Re-posted in honor of Dr. Kinne’s 102nd birthday, May 23, 2019.

 We should all aspire to inspire the way Fran does, to live her legacy.

 Dr. Kinne was the one person, other than my family, I talked with during the fall of 2012.
 The Board was considering its list of potential Presidential candidates, and I was immersed in my family, business and community life in New York and Philadelphia.
 When I was in Jacksonville, I would go see her.
 Those weren’t fuzzy, sentimental feel-good conversations.
 It was, “Fran, tell me, what exactly is going on these days at our University.”

 She was clear, full of insight.
 She grabbed me by the arm more than once and said: “Oh, you have to do this.
 You can help.”
 That was important encouragement as I weighed a possible transition from PepsiCo to Jacksonville University, from corporate to higher education.

-These days, I talk to her most every week.
-We talk about hard judgment calls we’ve both made, or need to make.
+These days, I talk to her almost every week.
+We talk about hard judgment calls we’ve both made or need to make.
 It has been a joy and an education.

 I have seen plenty in 32 years of business, and she has witnessed much over her decades in higher education.
 We are both intrigued and energized by the human spirit and share stories with each other constantly.

 We should all aspire to inspire the way Fran does, to live her legacy.

 I find it comforting and comfortable to have both support and perspective from Fran.
 She is so sharp and engaged.
 I now sit in her former office, look out the same window, carry on much of what she began, and face some similar challenges.
 It’s been my honor to come back to the University and a great assurance knowing that she believes in what is happening here.